strimzi/strimzi.github.io/_posts/2023-10-23-unidirectional-topic-operator.md

     <figcaption><small>Fig 1.
 Topic Operator interactions.</small></figcaption>
 </figure>

-Declarative topic management involves defining the desired state of a Kafka topic using custom resources.
-In particular, you use Kubernetes custom resources to declare how you want your Kafka topics to be configured and managed.
+You use `KafkaTopic` custom resources to declare how you want your Kafka topics to be configured and managed.

 Here's how a Kafka topic is declared using this approach: